University of Notre Dame Scholarships (2025–2026)

 Does joining Honors add time to my degree?

-No. Notre Dame’s honors and scholar programs are designed to fit within the standard four-year degree.
+No. Notre Dame’s honors and scholar programs fit within a standard four-year path.

 What deadlines matter?

-Early Action (Nov 1) and Regular Decision (Jan 1) ensure you’re considered.
-Programs like Glynn have separate deadlines after admission.
+Apply Early Action (Nov 1) or Regular Decision (Jan 1) for best consideration.
+Glynn and departmental programs set deadlines after admission.

-Yes—many programs provide research stipends, summer enrichment funding, or housing perks in addition to scholarships.
+Yes—almost all programs include research stipends, summer funding, or housing options on top of scholarships.